JimmyVanetta/MvcTasks/README.md

 # MvcTasks
 Simple CRUD app for keeping track of daily tasks.

 This branch contains code that builds the list of tasks using an API call to build a one page hybrid card/list view.
-I also integrated the delete button to delete without a browser redirect to another view.
+I also integrated the delete button to delete using API call without a browser redirect to another view.